 If you or a loved one are diagnosed with a urea cycle disorder (UCD), you should know that you’re not alone.
 There are many resources available to you and your family, including UCD education, management support, and a community ready to help and guide you.
-You can also get practical advice and tips from others who know what you’re going through.
+You can also get practical advice and tips from others who know what you’re going through which can make it easier to live with a UCD.

 Your UCD Care Team